yearofthedan/layabout/README.md

 ![build_status](https://app.snap-ci.com/yearofthedan/layabout/branch/master/build_image)

-Simple layout components for React.
+Low config layout components for React.

 *This is very much in alpha, so expect the api to shift a lot.*

-## Philosophy
+## Guiding philosophy
 - Be light on configuration, preferring to have new components over complex APIs.
 Understand usage directly from the component name rather than derived from combinations of props.
 - Aim to solve a set of common problems, not all problems and variations.
 - Be light on DOM detritus.
 Prefer to style existing children and containers rather than to create "wrappers" which can impact accessibility.